-Bio-energy (from the ancient Greek bios, life) derives from organic materials, such as wood, agricultural crops or organic waste.
-It is obtained from recently grown organic material, known as biomass, as opposed to fossil fuel, which is ancient fossilized biomass.
-It can be used in electricity, heating, cooling and transport.
-It can be used in liquid forms such as biofuels, in gaseous forms like biogas, or in solid forms, as is the case when burning wood for energy.
+Bioenergy is energy produced from organic materials, such as wood, agricultural crops or organic waste.
+It is obtained from recently grown organic material, known as biomass, as opposed to fossil fuel, which is ancient, fossilized biomass.